dakshg3/realtime-ai-tour-guide/README.md

 4. The guide will listen and respond after you pause for 2 seconds
 5. Ask about local cuisine, festivals, historical sites, or travel recommendations

-## Technology

-This application uses the OpenAI Realtime API with WebRTC for voice interaction, React for the frontend, and tailored AI responses specific to Indian tourism and culture.